Ray Hanania Radio: Iraqi artist showcases effort to restore Iraqi culture June 8

 Rakowitz will discuss his artistic drive to preserve and help restore the images of these ancient Iraqi cultural images and his life as an Iraqi Jew who now lives in America enjoying and promoting Iraqi and Arab Wold culture.

 You can listen to Yalla!
 Fight Back Arab Radio anywhere in the world live online by clicking this link.
-(7 AM in Chicago; 5 AM Los Angeles; 2 pm Jerusalem; 3 pm Saudi Arabia).
-(Check your time zone for 8 AM EST).
+(8 AM EST Detroit; 7 AM CST in Chicago; 5 AM PST Los Angeles; 2 PM in Jerusalem; 3 PM in Saudi Arabia).
+(Check your time zone for the broadcast time using 7 am CST as a comparison).

 Join the conversation live by calling during the radio show (United States 011) 248-557-3300.